 Consensus-building

-Further developing the economy along market lines is an integral part of the development goals outlined in the Oman Vision 2040, which replaced the Oman Vision 2020.
-The Vision 2040 document emphasizes the need to “build a productive and diversified economy, founded on innovation, integration of roles, and equal opportunities; leveraging Oman’s competitive advantages, driven by the private sector toward integration into the world economy and active contribution to international trade.”
-In the context of extreme volatility in oil prices and increasing socioeconomic tensions, it remains to be seen what degree of consensus these declarations of intent will command among the various actors.
-The regime had very limited success in achieving the Vision 2020 goals, in particular relating to structural youth unemployment and the Omanization of private sector jobs.
+Further developing the economy along market lines is an integral part of the development goals outlined in Oman Vision 2040.
+The document emphasizes the need to “build a productive and diversified economy […]; leveraging Oman’s competitive advantages, driven by the private sector toward integration into the world economy and active contribution to international trade.”
+The regime had very limited success in achieving the Vision 2020 goals, particularly regarding structural youth unemployment and the Omanization of private sector jobs.
 One of the primary challenges to reform stems from conflicts of interest between politics and business at the highest levels in the country.
-Despite their stated intentions, there is a reluctance among elites to implement a long-term strategy for substituting the current oil-rent-based state economy with economic diversification that can generate a larger number of jobs.
-Many Omanis see these politically connected business owners, who have benefited from cheap yet skilled migrant labor, as an impediment to Omanization.
+Many Omanis see these politically connected business owners, who have benefited from cheap skilled migrant workers, as an impediment to Omanization.
+Since 2011, societal protests against corruption and worsening economic conditions have fallen on deaf ears, even though the protests stopped short of calling for regime change.
+However, policies such as reducing state subsidies and government spending, privatizing state-owned assets, and enhancing incentives for businesses and foreign direct investment (including labor reforms that have further eroded workers’ rights) risk producing similar social repercussions and fueling public discontent.

 Consensus on goals

-In terms of the balance of influence between reformers and anti-democratic actors, Sultan Haitham’s rule shows strong continuity with his predecessor’s.
-Regime control over the limited democratic processes and institutions in the sultanate means that reformers have no effective capacity to co-opt anti-democratic actors.
+The first years of Sultan Haitham’s rule have witnessed a tightening of the regime’s grip on the limited democratic institutions in the sultanate; reformers have no effective capacity to co-opt anti-democratic actors.
 The provisions of the 2018 Penal Code can, by design, be implemented to restrict and repress the activities of civil society and any domestic independent voices that critically question the status quo.
-Draconian measures against peaceful popular protests and independent voices since 2020, such as the 2022 amendments to the Penal Code that made any criticism of the sultan and his relatives a criminal offense, have clearly signaled to the population that the regime will resort to overt repression to silence dissent and reassert its power.
-Laws and practices of this nature convey clearly that reform along democratic lines is not on the regime’s agenda.
+Draconian measures against peaceful popular protests and independent voices – such as the 2022 amendments to the Penal Code that made any criticism of the sultan and his relatives a criminal offense – and the 2024 Media Law – which gives the Ministry of Information absolute authority to ban the publication of any news, statements or information – have publicly signaled that the regime will resort to overt repression to silence dissent.

 Anti-democratic actors

-Under Qaboos, in addition to a compelling national narrative of renaissance since 1970, the regime’s strategy was to co-opt the most powerful societal elites (religious leaders, tribal and ethnic figures, and business leaders) into the expanding centralized state.
-Moreover, many tribal sheikhs, who received remuneration as employees of the Ministry of Interior, acted as intermediaries in minor disputes between individuals and the public administration.
+The sultanate has a rich social and historical legacy, as illustrated by the various local identities – tribal, religious and ethnolinguistic – of its population.
+In addition to a compelling national narrative of renaissance since 1970, the regime’s strategy has been to co-opt the most powerful societal elites – religious leaders, tribal and ethnic figures, and business leaders – into the state apparatus.
+For instance, cabinet compositions have consistently balanced the representation of members from diverse regions, tribal confederations and ethnic groups.
+Moreover, local tribal sheikhs, who have received remuneration as employees of the Ministry of Interior, have acted as intermediaries in minor disputes between individuals and the public administration.
 This policy had long served to pre-empt religious, regional and class cleavages in the political sphere.
-However, since 2011, increasing evidence of discontent has emerged, suggesting that the established model of conflict mitigation has reached its limit.
+However, increasing evidence of discontent has emerged, suggesting that the divide-and-rule strategy of manipulating local identities and tribal issues to prevent the spread of protests has reached its limit.
+Growing public frustration and demands – evident in the 2021 demonstrations over living conditions, and unemployment and underemployment – have occasionally been expressed through religious identities, as seen in Muscat and Dhofar during the summer of 2024, raising the risk of deepening societal tensions.

 Cleavage / conflict management

-Civil society organizations (CSOs) typically lack any substantive ability to participate in and influence political decision-making.
-CSO representatives took part in the committees that formulated the Oman Vision 2040.
-The vision asserts that an “empowered civil society that participates in all aspects of life, toward higher levels of human development” will be one of the four key “partners” (with the government, individuals and the private sector) responsible for achieving the vision’s objectives.
+Civil society organizations (CSOs) typically lack the substantive ability to participate in and influence political decision-making.
+The Oman Vision 2040 asserts that an “empowered civil society that participates in all aspects of life, toward higher levels of human development” will be one of the four key “partners” – with the government, individuals and the private sector – responsible for achieving the vision’s objectives.
 However, the political leadership’s understanding of legitimate civil society actors is extremely restrictive.
-CSOs that are granted licenses are only those the regime deems apolitical (i.e., organizations that provide services to women, children, people with disabilities and the elderly) or sufficiently controlled (e.g., the General Federation of Oman Workers).
-In some cases, the government supports these CSOs financially.
+The only CSOs granted licenses are those the regime deems apolitical (i.e. organizations that provide services to women, children, people with disabilities and the elderly) or sufficiently controlled (e.g. the General Federation of Oman Workers).
 When CSOs propose or demand action, the regime sometimes employs coercive methods.
 The provisions of the 2018 Penal Code related to freedom of opinion and expression are significantly more draconian than in the previous text and further threaten civil society.
+Moreover, when independent voices from civil society – such as lawyer Majid al-Rahili, and activist and paralegal Awad al-Sawafi – want to present a different message within the Consultative Council, their applications are disqualified by the Ministry of Interior without providing justification, as happened for the 2023 elections.

 Public consultation

-Since the end of the Dhofar rebellion, Oman has been free from episodes of mass violence.
-Qaboos offered an amnesty to end the hostilities.
-Given the state’s more or less total monopoly over the means of coercion in the territory of Oman, it is the state that is the pre-eminent perpetrator of contemporary violence.
+Given the state’s total monopoly over the means of coercion in the territory of Oman, the state is the pre-eminent perpetrator of contemporary violence.
 It is therefore unlikely to engage in reconciliation processes in which it would have to acknowledge this role.
-There has been no investigation into the killing of demonstrations by security agents in Sohar during protests in February and April 2011.
+There has been no investigation into the killing of demonstrators by security agents in Sohar during protests in February and April 2011.
 Nor have deaths in custody been examined.
-Hassan al-Basham, a prominent activist with a large online presence, died in custody in April 2018 after being denied medicine.
+Hassan al-Basham, a prominent activist, died in custody in April 2018 after being denied medicine.
 During his appeal in November 2017, his lawyers were not permitted to use his medical records as evidence.

-The opposition of the authorities to any discussion about the history of the country is reflected in the Penal Code promulgated in January 2018.
-For example, Article 108 states that “anyone who […] fosters feelings of resentment, hatred or disunity among the population, or incites others to do so” should be imprisoned for three to 10 years.
-As such, this article can be used to target authors who critically discuss and evaluate historical events and official narratives.
+The authorities’ opposition to any discussion about the country’s history is reflected in the banning of books that propose alternative interpretations of national history during the Muscat Book Fairs in 2023 and 2024, as well as in the Penal Code promulgated in January 2018.
+Article 108 states that “anyone who […] fosters feelings of resentment, hatred or disunity among the population, or incites others to do so” should be imprisoned for three to 10 years.
+This is further reinforced by the 2024 Media Law, which urges the publishing industry and media “to highlight the country’s comprehensive development” (Article 6), bans the import of books without the approval of the Ministry of Information (Article 8) and prohibits the publication or broadcasting of content that “conflicts with public morals, or aims to mislead the public” (Article 4).
+As such, these laws can be used to target authors who critically discuss and evaluate historical events and official narratives.

 Reconciliation